kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 What happened this time?
 I used the `chmod` command with `sudo` to modify the permissions of the `/etc/lvm/archive/` directory.
 First, I gave myself `read` permission, which allowed me to see just the **name** of the one file in the directory.
 Then, I added the `execute` permission, which allowed me to see additional details about the file.

 `sudo` is an important command that we haven't seen yet, but is about to become important.
-Last note: unliked some other systems, permissions in unix-like systems **are not inherited**.
+Last note: unliked some other systems, permissions in Unix-like systems **are not inherited**.
 It is possible for a file in a directory to be more or less restricted than the directory itself.

 Finally, you'll note that I passed a number (`704`, `705`) to `chmod`, rather than a mode like `-rwxrwxrwx`.
 These numbers, known as "numeric notation" or "octal notation" for mode, represent the same information.
 The three numbers map to the three triads, and each number represents permissions as follows: